Types of disputes we can help with

 If the lease or other documents do not clarify the issue contact one of our commercial leasing advisers for guidance or seek independent legal advice.

 If your dispute relates to a retail shop lease you can contact us for help to resolve the matter.
 Our case managers will assist both parties to clarify or resolve the issues through negotiation and mediation.

 In relation to most retail leasing disputes you will need to first attempt to resolve the issue through our dispute resolution service, before you can make an application to the State Administration Tribunal (SAT).

 TIP: To determine whether your retail shop lease dispute requires a certificate or can proceed directly to the SAT, use the SAT application wizard.
 (Select the Commercial Tenancy (Retail Shops) Agreement Act 1985 as the legislation you are applying under).

-Your business is considered to be a ‘consumer’ (buying for personal use) when you purchase goods and services for your business that are:
+Under Australian Consumer Law (ACL) your business is considered to be a ‘consumer’ when you purchase goods and services that are:

-- vehicles and trailers used mainly to transport goods on public roads
+- commercial vehicles or trailers used mainly to transport goods on public roads

 TIP: If your business supplies goods and services to customers you must provide consumer guarantees as set out in Australian Consumer Law.